but for your health and safety...

 syphilis is a bacterial infection, the first signs of infection is usually sores on your cock or anus, sometimes combined with swollen glands - these usually heal within 4-6 weeks, although 1-6 months later a reddish-pink non-itchy rash will appear on the trunk and extremities accompanied with general feeling of illness.

-syphilis can cause serious health problems if left untreated but may be easily cured with antibiotics, so if you think there is a chance you have it visit your doctor or local health center to arrange a test. further info on syphilis...
+syphilis can cause serious health problems if left untreated but can be cured with antibiotics, so if you think there is a chance you have it visit your doctor or local health center to arrange a test. further info on syphilis...

 gonorrhea is a bacterial infection, the first signs of which are usually pain when urinating (pissing) and a white milky discharge coming from your penis (cock).

-gonorrhea can cause serious health problems if left untreated but may be easily cured with antibiotics, so if you think there is a chance you have it visit your doctor or local health center to arrange a test. further info on gonorrhea...
+gonorrhea can cause serious health problems if left untreated but can usually be cured with antibiotics (although unfortunately in 2016 drug resistant strains of the bacteria are starting to appear, making infection potentially more serious). if you think there is a chance you have it visit your doctor or local health center to arrange a test. further info on gonorrhea...

 herpes is an viral infection marked by painful, watery blisters in the skin or mucous membranes (such as the mouth or lips) or on the genitals. in an infected person, these blisters will not always be present but will continue to re-appear, often during times of stress or tiredness. it is possible to catch herpes from someone even if the blisters are not present, although if the blisters are present infection is far more likely.